aasm/aasm/README.md

 end
 ```

-However it's not yet feature completed as ActiveRecord.
-For example,
+However it's not yet as feature complete as _ActiveRecord_.
+For example, there are
-no scope would be defined as in ActiveRecord.
-See _Automatic Scopes_.
+scopes defined yet.
+See [Automatic Scopes](#automatic-scopes).

 ### Mongoid